gundersong/lambda-dynamo-typescript-poc/README.md

 - Event logging
 - Adding appropriate custom middleware (storage and messaging classes)
 - HTTP Error handling
-- Core headers
+- Cors headers
 - Header normalisaion

 This handler was created with a small library called [middy](https://www.npmjs.com/package/middy), which allows the handlers to share the functionality they need so that the actual crud functions only need to handle the small amount of business logic they need to.

 ### SNS
-The service also deploys an SNS topic for the PUT and DELETE calls so that other services can listen on these topics and distribute/act on the events if needed, preferably with an SQS queue, conforming to the popular pub/sub architecture.
+The service also deploys an SNS topic for the POST, PUT and DELETE calls so that other services can listen on these topics and distribute/act on the events if needed, preferably with an SQS queue, conforming to the popular pub/sub architecture.

 The ARN's for these SNS topics are added to AWS Systems Managers Parameter Store so other repositories can get and subscribe to these topics, e.g.